 A: Yes.
-For all undergraduates and master's students who play orchestral instruments, participation in the annual Week 0 and Week 1 large ensemble auditions is mandatory.
-DMA students are not required to participate in fall auditions, but are welcome and encouraged to do so.
+For all undergraduates and master's students who play orchestral instruments-and all music majors on scholarship support-participation in the annual Week 0 and Week 1 large ensemble auditions is mandatory.

+DMA students not on scholarship are not required to participate in fall auditions, but are welcome and encouraged to do so.